What is a double-blind QC sample used by the IBSP?

 In conclusion, the method in use by the NWQL is designed to eliminate most signal enhancing interferences and thus may appear to be producing low biased results (as compared to MPVs for low-concentration SRWSs) when in fact, the results may be more consistent with the actual concentration of selenium in the blind sample.
 In other words, what appears to be a performance issue at lower concentrations may actually be, all or in part, a "target value" issue.

 Analytical results for filtered boron by ICP-OES (parmcode 01020; method code PLA13) have demonstrated a positive bias since approximately October 2013.
 In FY14, the overall median positive bias was 3.1% (n = 86).
-FY15 through FY20, the overall median positive bias was 8.0% (n = 372), with the bias about 8.7% for the time range January 2021 through December 2023 (n = 196).
-(Percent bias and number of results derived from data in NWIS as of 01/23/2024).
+FY15 through FY20, the overall median positive bias was 8.0% (n = 372), with the bias about 8.8% for the time range January 2021 through September 2024 (n = 221).
+(Percent bias and number of results derived from data in NWIS and QWDX as of 10/07/2024).
 The NWQL has tried many different approaches to decrease the bias without success.
 Data users should consider this bias when interpreting their environmental data and consider requesting filtered boron by ICP-MS if accuracy is a high priority.

 Generally speaking, analytical methods that demonstrate biases greater than 5% and/or that have 10% or more results outside of the IBSP control limits will be included in the summary.
 There are a number of exceptions to this.
 Please see the following FAQ for more specific details.